Great Glute Exercises to Get You in Shape After Hip Replacement Surgery

 Making Music with My Glutes

 Singing glutes are a fun way to maintain strength while washing dishes or even driving.
 I avoid doing it in public while standing in a grocery line because it could be disconcerting to anyone behind me.
-If you’d like to see my live demonstration of the Glute Flex perks to a portion of “You are my Sunshine,” go to this link.
+You can actually see my live demonstration of the Glute Flex perks to a portion of “You are my Sunshine.”

 Do you do any specific exercises to keep a firm set of glutes?
 Do you like your derriere just the way it is?
 Have you had a hip replacement?
 What advice do you have for other women who are considering hip replacement surgery?
 Please join the conversation below.